strinsberg/slrg_data/docs/sphinx/source/github.rst

 To show how to use the projects based collection script I will run through an example.
 I will be collecting java samples from the 'java1.data'.
 I will assume that I have already done some collection and the script is being re-started at with the 33,000 record in the file.

-..note:: The java1.data file in this example must have been collected with the :ref:`GitHub commits SQL <projects_sql>` via BigQuery.
+.. note:: The java1.data file in this example must have been collected with the :ref:`GitHub commits SQL <projects_sql>` via BigQuery.

 1. Navigate to the directory that the 'java1.data' file is being stored.::